eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 to be able to override a template it contains.
-For example, in the screenshot below, ``org.eclipse.acceleo.module.other.sample`` needs be imported in your current project before you can successfully override on of its templates.
+For example, in the screenshot below, ``org.eclipse.acceleo.module.other.sample`` needs be imported in your current project before you can successfully override one of its templates.

 .. image:: ../images/acceleo_overrides_view1.png